Chronicle Lover? Amazing Berlin Awaits You Part 2

 View of the city from Dome

-After this great tour this time to pack the things and go home but before that I wanna say 4 days and 3 nights are not enough to totally visit every single corner of this City.
+After this great tour this time to pack the things and go home but before that, I wanna say 4 days and 3 nights are not enough to totally visit every single corner of this City.

-All I could say that this one is a mix emotion sentiments that I have felt from this experience.
+All I could say that this one is a mix emotion sentiment that I have felt from this experience.
 A twist of sadness and happiness about the story of the people’s struggles, their survival, and the unity of its country.

 I salute the German Government for keeping their facilities available to those sites that are free entry its rare to find this kind of service.

 If you looking to be thrifty while in this city bringing your own food will be perfect. however, if you want to taste some of the food specialty you can definitely do that also with street foods and desserts would be considered enough to fill your curiosity.